World Conference on Women, 1975: Anti-Zionism and anti-Israel

 The text of the Mexico Declaration included a denunciation "of colonialism and neo-colonialism, foreign occupation, Zionism, apartheid and racial discrimination in all its forms" a precursor to the highly controversial United Nations General Assembly Resolution 3379, known colloquially as the "Zionism-is-racism" resolution.
 This debate elicited particularly strong responses from Jewish feminists, including Betty Friedan, Jewish author of the seminal feminist work "The Feminine Mystique" who noted that "anti-Zionist diatribes had been much more dominant at the Mexico City women's conference than at other UN gatherings."
-American Congresswoman Bella Abzug condemned the resolution, while feminst Lettuce Cottin Pogrebin wrote “I know Zionists who are racists, just as I know racist feminists, but that didn't make Zionism racism any more than a few bigoted women made feminism racism."
+American Congresswoman Bella Abzug condemned the resolution, while feminist Lettuce Cottin Pogrebin wrote “I know Zionists who are racists, just as I know racist feminists, but that didn't make Zionism racism any more than a few bigoted women made feminism racism."
 On the other hand, groups such as Women Against Imperialism viewed the anti-Zionist rhetoric as an essential step towards securing the rights of women around the world.